Delft University of Technology: Campus

 Initially, all of the university buildings were located in the historic city centre of Delft.
 This changed in the second half of the 20th century with relocations to a separate university neighbourhood.
 The last university building in the historic centre of Delft was the university library, which was relocated to a new building in 1997.
-On the 12 September 2006 the design of the new university neighbourhood, Mekelpark, was officially approved, giving a green light to the transformation of the area around the Mekelweg (the main road on the university terrain) into a new campus heart.
+On 12 September 2006, the design of the new university neighbourhood, Mekelpark, was officially approved, giving a green light to the transformation of the area around the Mekelweg (the main road on the university terrain) into a new campus heart.
 The new park replaced the main access road and redirected car traffic around the campus, making the newly created park a safer place for bicycles and pedestrians.

 Mekelpark

-New university neighborhood called Mekelpark (its name commemorating TH Delft professor and WW II resistance fighter, Jan Mekel, who was executed by the Nazis on 2 May 1942 in Sachsenhausen) was opened on 5 July 2009.
-Mekelpark replaced old parking structures, bike lanes and gas station, constructed between faculty buildings of the university in the late 1950s.
+A new university neighborhood called Mekelpark (its name commemorating TH Delft professor and WW II resistance fighter, Jan Mekel, who was executed by the Nazis on 2 May 1942 in Sachsenhausen) was opened on 5 July 2009.
+Mekelpark replaced old parking structures, bike lanes and filling stations, constructed between faculty buildings of the university in the late 1950s.
 Its 832-meter-long promenade eased the commute between faculty buildings.
 Both sides of the promenade are covered by stone benches, 1547 meters long in total.
 Some of the university buildings around the Mekelpark deserve certain attention.

 Aula

-TU Delft Aula was designed by Van den Broek en Bakema architecture bureau founded by two TU Delft alumni Jo van den Broek and Jaap Bakema.
+TU Delft Aula was designed by Van den Broek en Bakema architecture bureau, founded by two TU Delft alumni Jo van den Broek and Jaap Bakema.
 It was officially opened on 6 January 1966 by Dutch Prime Minister Jo Cals.

 It is a classical example of a structure built in Brutalist style.
 TU Delft Aula, which symbolically opens the Mekelpark, houses main university restaurant and store, as well as lecture halls, auditoria, congress center, and administrative offices of the university.
 All doctoral promotion, honoris causa ceremonies, as well as academic senate meetings take place in the Aula.